 Life coaching clients are one of a kind.
 They’re more similar to health and wellness clients than any other industry, but they’re a different creature.
-Finding a way to get life-coaching clients can be elusive.
+Finding out how to get life coaching clients can be elusive.

 You think you know the type of clients you need to attract, but then they tell you that you’re too expensive or decide they’re not ready to buy.

 Why does getting life coaching clients to get hard sometimes?

 The main reason is that life coaching is a service that is often sold on emotion.
 Just because most of your clients are women over 50 from California doesn’t mean that any woman within this demographic is ready to buy from you.

 In order to understand why people buy the type of life coaching you sell, you need to build a customer journey and research your potential clients.

 The one secret to get life coaching clients

 The first and most under-delivered step is getting to know the people you want to work with you.
 The ones who are also ready and can afford you.
 Getting to know your audience means understanding their thoughts, desires, pain points, and life circumstances.
 Because this is often hidden from plain sight.